-Pays about £30 for letters, with another £5 if pictures are included – shoot them an email here.
+Pays about £30 for letters, with another £5 if pictures are included, send them an email here.

 Top story receives £200 and £25 goes for ‘Words of Wisdom’.
-Check out their Facebook page for info on submitting your own short story for cash.
+Check out their Facebook page for information on submitting your own short story for cash.

 Pay up to £2,000 if they use your story, £25 for tips with photos, and £100 for their mum-to-mum section.
 Make money with Real People here.

 Has a Real Women section in its magazine.
-One story titled ‘I stole my best friend’s cat’ was particularly popular (don’t worry; yours doesn’t have to be as strange!)
-You can make a good sum of money by contacting the editors and telling them your story.
+One story titled ‘I stole my best friend’s cat’ was particularly popular (but don’t worry; yours doesn’t have to be as strange) You can make a good sum of money by contacting the editors and telling them your story.

 Looks for inspirational, moving stories and funny ones too.
-Contact the features team by email for free with a brief description of your tale and negotiate a good price!
+Contact the features team by email for free with a brief description of your tale.
 See their website to make money from your true story.

 Bauer Consumer Media